 There are usually thought to be two adding structures: aggregation and augmentation.

 Aggregation is putting together.
-Two or more amounts or numbers are put together to make a total or sum, e.g. 'Jonny picked two apples from a tree.
-Tim picked three apples.
-How many apples did they have in total?'
+Two or more amounts or numbers are put together to make a total or sum, e.g. 'I had five pounds.
+John gave me ten pounds.
+How much did I have in total?'

-Augmentation is about increasing.
-Typically, when one amount is increased or made bigger, e.g. 'Last year Rajesh was 103 cm tall.
-He has grown 3 cm.
-How tall is he now?'
+Augmentation is about increasing, typically, when one amount is increased or made bigger, e.g. 'Special offer!
+One third extra, free!'

-With subtracting, there are usually thought to be four structures: take away, decrease, comparison and inverse of adding.
-Already, you can see one big reason children find subtracting more difficult: it is much more complicated.
+With subtracting, there are usually thought to be four structures: take away, decrease, comparison, and inverse of adding.
+Already, it is clear to see one big reason children find subtracting more difficult: it is much more complicated.